 - Juice with no sugar added

-Stage 3 – Soft Foods – 2 Weeks
+Stage 3 Bariatric Diet: Soft Foods (2 Weeks)

 Anything that can be easily mashed with a fork is considered a soft food, but that doesn’t mean you can eat whatever you want as long as it’s soft.
-Stage 3 continues the focus on lean, high-protein foods with the gradual introduction of more fruits and vegetables.
-Stage 3 diets often include:
+Stage 3 of your post-gastric bypass meal plan continues the focus on lean, high-protein foods with the gradual introduction of more fruits and vegetables.
+Stage 3 bariatric diets often include:

 - Lean chicken